Krešimir Krizmanić

-Krešimir Krizmanić (born 3 July 2000) is a Croatian professional footballer who plays as a defender for Gorica in the Croatian First Football League.
+Krešimir Krizmanić (born 3 July 2000) is a Croatian professional footballer who plays as a defender for Greek Super League club OFI.

-Career
+Club career

 Krizmanić started training football at an early age at Udarnik Kurilovec in his native Velika Gorica, before moving, at the age of 11, for a season, to NK Hrvatski Dragovoljac.
 The following season, he joined the HNK Gorica academy.
 At the age of 17, he played for the club's fourth-tier reserve team.
 He made his professional debut with Gorica in a 3–2 Croatian First Football League win over NK Lokomotiva on 26 May 2019.

 International career

 Krizmanić was born in Croatia, and was called up to represent the Croatia U21 at the 2021 UEFA European Under-21 Championship.